miconda/thunderbird-show-extra-headers/README.md

 Open up the `Add-ons Manager` from the three-bars menu, select `Extensions` on the left-hand side and click the gear to select `Debug Add-ons`.

-Click on the `Load Temporary Add-on...` button, select `the manifest.json` file from within the `thunderbird-show-extra-headers` project folder.
+Click on the `Load Temporary Add-on...` button, select the `manifest.json` file from within the `thunderbird-show-extra-headers/src/` project folder.

 This installs the add-on for the current session only.